worldbank/rsocialwatcher/README.md

   token              = TOKEN)
 ```

-__Example 4 [Two parameters, OR condition]:__ Facebook users who primarily access Facebook using Mac OS X OR who are likely technology early adopters who live in the US.
-Vectors of IDs are used to specify OR conditions
+__Example 4 [Two parameters, OR condition]:__ Facebook users who primarily access Facebook using Mac OS X OR who are likely technology early adopters who live in the US. _Vectors of IDs are used to specify OR conditions._
 ```r
 beh_tech_id <- behaviors_df %>%
   filter(name == "Technology early adopters") %>%